Last updated on:August 22nd, 2022

 You smile at the mother-son duo in front of you.
 Three weeks ago, you diagnosed 4-year-old Bob with Kawasaki disease.
 You administered a single dose of intravenous immunoglobulin (IVIG) and started him on high-dose aspirin.
-After six days of treatment, Bob's symptoms resolved completely, but echocardiography showed a small coronary artery aneurysm.
-Because of this, you started him on low-dose aspirin, and then sent him home.
+After being fever-free for 48 hours, you transitioned Bob to low-dose aspirin.
+After the sixth day of initial treatment, the majority of Bob's symptoms resolved completely.
+However, echocardiography showed a small coronary artery aneurysm.
+Despite the small aneurysm, Bob was able to go home.
 You asked his mother, Mrs. Pearson, to bring him back in six weeks' time—or earlier, if anything untoward happened.

 You remember that Bob's medical, surgical, and family histories are all unremarkable.
 He is not on any other medications.
 He has no known allergies.
 Growth and development are normal.
 All vaccines are up-to-date.